Scale customer experience without losing the human touch.

 Rules do the work for you.
 Set them up to triage messages immediately, automatically tag or assign messages, and save your team time.

 When you create a rule, you create an automated process that escalates messages for you and helps your team.
 Rules are a no-code way to create the exact workflow your team needs, while using the best of Front’s features.
 What does your team need to succeed?
 Assignments?
-Canned responses?
+Message templates?
 Rules can do that.
 Spending some time creating rules early in your Front journey will help your team be even more efficient.
 The combinations are nearly limitless, but an example of a rule could be:

 When: there’s an inbound message